abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 io_get_bus_direction()
 ```

-Get direction for the IO bus
+Get the direction for the IO bus
 **Returns:** (uint16_t) 0 to 65535 (0xFFFF).
 For each bit 1 = input, 0 = output
 ___